-regarding options transaction volume and did not provide any information on those exchanges' historic or projected options regulatory costs (including the costs of regulating activity that cleared in the "customer" range and the costs of regulating activity that occurred off exchange), the amount of regulatory revenue they had generated and expected to generate from the ORF as well as other sources, or the "material portion" of options regulatory expenses that they sought to recover from the ORF.
+The Exchange notes that in 2019, the Commission issued suspensions of and orders instituting proceedings to determine whether to approve or disapprove a proposed rule change to modify the Options Regulatory Fee of NYSE American, NYSE Arca, MIAX, MIAX Pearl, MIAX Emerald, Choe, Choe EDGX Options, and C2.14 Each of those exchanges had filed to increase their ORF, and the Commission indicated that each of those filings lacked detail and specificity, signaling that more information was needed to speak to whether the proposed increased ORFs were reasonable, equitably allocated and not unfairly discriminatory, particularly given that the ORF is assessed on transactions that clear in the "customer" range and regardless of the exchange on which the transaction occurs.
+The Commission also noted that the filings provided only broad general statements regarding options transaction volume and did not provide any information on those exchanges' historic or projected options regulatory costs (including the costs of regulating activity that cleared in the "customer" range and the costs of regulating activity that occurred off exchange), the amount of regulatory revenue they had generated and expected to generate from the ORF as well as other sources, or the "material portion" of options regulatory expenses that they sought to recover from the ORF.
 Each of those exchanges withdrew their filings, but continue charging ORF today as discussed above.
-Since that time, MEMX Options launched and commenced operations and as noted previously, its Initial ORF Filing was also suspended.14 Unlike its competitors noted above, however, the Exchange did not have a previously implemented ORF to continue charging notwithstanding said suspensions.
+Since that time, MEMX Options launched and commenced operations and as noted previously, its Initial ORF Filing was also suspended.
+15 Unlike its competitors noted above, however, the Exchange did not have a previously implemented ORF to continue charging notwithstanding said suspensions.
 As such, the Exchange proposed to establish an ORF but has maintained a sunset date, in order to allow it time to inform its approach to the ORF moving forward.

 MEMX is a new exchange operator founded by a diverse group of market participants to bring competition to the U.S. securities markets.
 Over the past year, the Exchange has engaged with retail brokers, market makers, and other options market participants on potential paths to address industry concerns about existing ORF practices.
 The result of those efforts have made clear that there is not yet consensus among market participants on a path forward that would address their stated concerns in a manner that would effect change broadly across all U.S. options exchanges.
-As such, the Exchange proposes additional time to work towards a permanent ORF solution by gathering relevant data internally as well from other industry participants, while continuing to charge as other options exchanges currently do, until May 31, 2025, at which time its ORF will automatically sunset.
+As such, the Exchange proposes additional time to work towards a permanent ORF solution by gathering relevant data internally as well from other industry participants, while continuing to charge as other options exchanges currently do, until December 31, 2025, at which time its ORF will automatically sunset.

-The Exchange notes that if, during the proposed sunset period of October 31, 2024 through May 31, 2025, a viable alternative methodology for the ORF presents itself, including the possibility that the Exchange proposes to implement a model based on the Nasdaq Proposals or an alternative to such proposals, the Exchange would endeavor to implement said alternative prior to the proposed sunset date.
-In other words, the existence of the sunset date of May 31, 2025, for the Exchange's current ORF would not preclude the
+The Exchange notes that if, during the proposed sunset period of June 1, 2025 through December 31, 2025, a viable alternative methodology for the ORF presents itself, including the possibility that the Exchange proposes to implement a model based on what Cboe and/or the Nasdaq Exchanges have indicated they plan to propose, or an alternative to such proposals, the Exchange would endeavor to implement said alternative prior to the proposed sunset date.
+In other words, the existence of the sunset date of December 31, 2025, for the Exchange's current ORF would not preclude the Exchange from filing to modify its ORF methodology prior to that date, if